Dae Jang Geum Is Watching

 Dae Jang Geum Is Watching (Korean: 대장금이 보고 있다) is a 2018 South Korean television series starring Shin Dong-wook, Kwon Yu-ri, Lee Yul-eum, Kim Hyun-joon and Lee Min-hyuk, a work that started with the idea of how Dae Jang Geum's descendants would live.
-It aired on MBC's Thursdays at 23:10 (KST) time slot from October 11, 2018 to January 24, 2019.
+It aired on MBC TV from October 11, 2018 to January 24, 2019, every Thursday at 23:10 (KST).

 Synopsis

 The series follows the hectic lives, romantic relationships and love for food of three siblings—Han San-hae, Han Jin-mi and Han Jeong-sik.